ElectricToy/ld31/docs/Protect Your Family.md

 XXX Player can grind

 HUD
-    Inventory Display
-    Action buttons with enablement and hotkey hints XXX        Take
+XXX Action buttons with enablement and hotkey hints XXX        Take
 XXX        Drop
 XXX       Place ("Use?")